 UFile has been serving Canadians for over 20 years.

-It offers an online web-based version, a desktop installation file for Windows, and a free version for eligible filers.
+It offers an online web-based version, a desktop installation file for Windows, and a free tax software version for eligible filers.

 UFile is easy to use and the step-by-step format is easy to follow even for first-time users.